ShankulShukla/Kick-start-machine-learning/README.md

 ## Support Vector Machine

-SVM algorithm is a supervised learning algorithm that find the best line or decision boundary for classification.
+SVM algorithm is a supervised learning algorithm that finds the best line or decision boundary for classification.
 It works on the concept of maximum margin classification.
 SVM algorithm finds the closest point of the lines from both the classes, called support vectors.
-The distance between the vectors and the hyperplane is called as margin.
+The distance between the vectors and the hyperplane is called a margin.
 And the goal of SVM is to maximize this margin.

 ## Decision tree

-A Decision tree is a supervised learning technique which follows flowchart like tree structure, where each internal node denotes a test on an attribute, each branch represents an outcome of the test, and each leaf node (terminal node) holds a class label.
+A Decision tree is a supervised learning technique that follows a flowchart-like tree structure, where each internal node denotes a test on an attribute, each branch represents an outcome of the test, and each leaf node (terminal node) holds a class label.

 ## K-Means Clustering